 Paying off your technical debt isn’t hard if you learn to constantly refactor your code.
 There are many reasons you should be refactoring your code constantly, and many benefits.
 With every new commit or feature, you should be fixing something in your codebase.
 This is how you manage technical debt.

 If you’re a good programmer, you are constantly improving, learning new techniques, new functions, and learning new information about old functions.
 If you are constantly refactoring your codebase, you may see something you did 6 months ago and realize “Hey, if a user passes this function a malformed string, it will delete my entire database!
 I’d better fix that”.
 You could see things you did inefficiently, or in a confusing, round-about way.
 You can refactor the code and commit it with your next update.

-If you’re constantly doing this, you’ll find technical debt is easy to manage, and you’re codebase will constantly be improving!
-It’s benefits everybody, and doesn’t take that much extra time if you stick to refactoring small things most of the time.
-Sometimes you’ll have to refactor huge components as well, but the majority of commits can just contain small improvements.
+If you’re consistently doing this, you’ll find technical debt is very easy to manage, and your code base will constantly improve!
+It benefits everybody, and doesn’t take very much time if you frequently make small changes.
+Sometimes you’ll have to refactor huge components as well, but the majority of commits should just contain small improvements.